nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * All employees who are currently working in the shop are active (unarchived) employees.

-* Employees who are no longer working in the shop can be deleted from the Employee Directory (refer to command `c -delete` for details), or moved to the archived Employee Directory (refer to `c-archive` for details).
+* Employees who are no longer working in the shop can be deleted from the Employee Directory (refer to `c-delete` command for details), or moved to the archived Employee Directory (refer to `c-archive` command for details).

-* All active (unarchived) employees' information is stored in the active Employee Directory.
+* All active (unarchived) employees' information is stored in the active Employee Directory (refer to `c-active-list ` to view the active Employee Directory).

-* All archived employees' information is stored in the archived Employee Directory.
+* All archived employees' information is stored in the archived Employee Directory (refer to `c-archive-list` to view the archived Employee Directory).

 </div>